Adolfo Odnoposoff: Mexico and Puerto Rico

 From 1958 to 1961, Odnoposoff was cellist with the National Symphony Orchestra of Mexico.
 While in Mexico, he taught at the Conservatorio Nacional de Música.
 From 1964 to 1974, Odnoposoff, at the invitation of Pablo Casals, taught at the Conservatory of Music of Puerto Rico.
 For 10 years, he was head of the Cello Department and served as the right-hand man of Casals, director of the conservatory that he founded.
 Casals died on October 22, 1973.

 United States

 During the 1975–1976 academic year, Odnoposoff became a visiting professor at the University of North Texas College of Music following an extensive tour of the Soviet Union — while still holding the post as Professor of Cello and Chamber Music at the Conservatory of Music of Puerto Rico.
 He and his wife soon became a full-time professors at North Texas.
 In 1977, his friend, Eduardo Mata became the conductor of the Dallas Symphony.
 Odnoposoff remained active teaching and concertizing until his retirement in 1988, whereupon North Texas awarded him Professor Emeritus status.
-His wife, Berthe, is still a professor of music at North Texas.
+His wife, Berthe, continued as a professor of music at North Texas until her retirement.